Minotaur-class cruiser (1947): Suspension

+Design

 Armament

 The main gun armament was to be ten Quick-Firing (QF) 6 in Mark V dual-purpose guns in Mk 26 dual mounts.
 The new Mk 26 mounts had full remote power control (RPC) and featured automatic loading that gave each gun a designed rate of fire of 15-20 rounds per minute, considerably faster than the 6-8 rounds per minute of the older Mk 24 mounts.
 The guns were individually sleeved and fired a 129.75 lb shell out to 25000 yard.
 While the Minotaur-class cruisers were cancelled, the guns and mountings were eventually fitted onto the Tiger class, whose hulls were laid down during the Second World War and was later redesigned to accommodate these mounts.

 The secondary armament consisted of rapid fire 3 in guns in eight twin mountings that would replace the QF 4.5-inch secondary guns as well as the Bofors 40 mm gun and 20 mm Oerlikon anti-aircraft guns of previous cruiser designs.
-The DNC considered the 3-inch shell to be the smallest that could accommodate a proximity fuse, which made it more ideal for high angle anti-aircraft fire.
-The Director Naval Ordnance (DNO) also adopted this calibre in order to achieve commonality with the United States Navy which was also developing a twin 3"/70 mount at the time.
+The DNC considered the 3-inch shell to be the smallest that could accommodate a proximity fuse which made it more ideal for high angle anti-aircraft fire.
+The Director Naval Ordnance (DNO) also adopted this calibre in order to achieve commonality with the United States Navy which developing the 3"/70 gun with UK but on a different mount.

 Planned construction

 Six Minotaur-class cruisers were planned over a ten-year period by the Royal Navy, with the same names as planned for the Neptune-class cruiser design: Minotaur, Neptune, Centurion, Edgar, Mars, and Bellerophon.
 The plan involved laying down two cruisers in 1951, 1952, and 1953 with completion in 1954, 1955, and 1956 respectively.
-Due to cost and the emphasis on aircraft carriers and anti-submarine warfare after the Second World War, this plan ultimately never materialized.
+Due to cost and the emphasis on aircraft carriers and anti-submarine warfare after the Second World War this plan ultimately never materialized.